Massage Chair Glossary

 The Zero Gravity position transitions the body to allow the feet to be elevated higher than the heart.
 This idea originated from NASA and is believed to be the most relaxing position to enjoy a massage.

 Massage Chairs aren't something people typically buy on a whim and we understand that.
-You should fully understand what you are buying so you get the best functions for your massage needs.
+You should fully understand what you're buying so you get the best massage chair for your needs, and that's where our massage chair buyers guide comes in handy.

 We hope you've enjoyed this article and found it useful!